 This is a relatively easy hike for just under 2 miles.
 We typically end at High Rock for a boxed lunch and enjoy the spectacular open mountain view of the Bald Mountain Range.
 Big Bald is the highest elevation in Madison County at 5,516 feet above sea level.

 From Sam’s Gap on the Appalachian Trail, Devils Fork Gap is 8.2 miles and Spivey Gap (in Tennessee) is 13.6 miles.

-Below is a video from an Appalachian Trail “thru-hiker” meaning they will hike from Georgia to Maine (or vise-versa).
+Below is a video from an Appalachian Trail “thru-hiker” meaning they will hike from Georgia to Maine (or vice versa).
 We love meeting thru-hikers on the trail!
 This video is at the Big Bald area just north of our North Carolina camp.
 Note: the “trail magic” the hiker is talking about is a term for a “random act of kindness” you experience on the trail.
-We love to create “trail magic” for the thru hikers we meet- meaning we bring extra water and snacks for the thru hikers we meet.
-Creating trail magic is a therapeutic experience and part of our self esteem building camp process.
+We love to create “trail magic” for the thru-hikers we meet- meaning we bring extra water and snacks for the thru-hikers we meet.
+Creating trail magic is a therapeutic experience and part of our self-esteem building camp process.